 When a VM creates an outbound flow, Azure translates the source IP address to an ephemeral IP address.
 This translation is done via SNAT.

-If using SNAT through a load-balancing rule, SNAT ports are pre-allocated as described in the Default SNAT ports allocation table.
+If using SNAT without Outbound rules via a Public Load Balancer, SNAT ports are pre-allocated as described in the default SNAT ports allocation table below.